4.63.2 LB&I WIIC Practice Network Knowledge Management

 3. Compiling periodic reports from the PN program manager

-3. Steering Committee members review and approve content for inclusion in the IRS Virtual Library.
+1. Content for inclusion in the IRS Virtual Library

-4. Steering Committee members review and approve technical and procedural content of the PN products to ensure adherence to the current guidelines and policies.
+2. Technical and procedural content of the PN products to ensure adherence to the current guidelines and policies

-5. Privacy, Governmental Liaison and Disclosure (PGLD) reviews and clears all PN products to ensure legal compliance related to privacy and disclosure.
+4. Privacy, Governmental Liaison and Disclosure (PGLD) reviews and clears PN products to ensure legal compliance related to privacy and disclosure.

-6. Learning and Education (L&E) assists the PN in the planning, development, and delivery of training products.
+5. Learning and Education (L&E) assists the PNs in the planning, development, and delivery of training products.

-8. PNs maintain an electronic copy of all PN products in one of the following locations:
+7. PNs maintain an electronic copy of all PN products in one or more of the following locations:

 1. IRS Virtual Library